gevent/gevent/doc/gevent.rst

          is replacing this name.
 This alias will be removed in a future release.

+    .. versionchanged:: 1.2a1

+          The *handler* is required to be callable at construction time.

 ..
 This is also in the docstring of gevent.hub.signal, which is the actual callable invoked